Aiden2014/NJUPT-auto-login-win/README.md

 ### Click  `set_task.bat`

-Now it works when change the network and restart the computer.
+Now it works when changing the network and restarting the computer.